vlovell24/Its_Hip_To_Be_A_Square/readme.md

 - When clicked, a modal pops up with geometric calculations for the shape.
 Default values are reset to the application

 ## :vertical_traffic_light: Functionality Once Calculate is Clicked :vertical_traffic_light:
-Based on the amount of sides provides, the application determines the 'type' of shape that was provided.
+Based on the amount of sides given, the application determines the 'type' of shape that was provided.
 And, based on the length of the sides, it determines which type.
 For example:
 <p float="left">
 <img src="readme_images/equalTri.png" alt="equalTriangle" style="width:250px;"/>